manish-raana/rapidx/README.md

     c.
 The above smart contract is inherited in our Rapid smart contract to send the notifications.
 We have added the Rapid smart address      (0x351FFC593052D8D876FB0d24A18e5645b9f709ec) as a delegate to the PaymentConfirmationPM channel

     d. sendNotification function is called inside transferFiat function (Rapid Smart Contract).
-Whenever the transferFiat function is called notification    will be sent to Merchants.
+Whenever the transferFiat function is called notification    will be sent to Merchants

+    e.
+Notifications are subscribed by the seller on frontend, once the transaction is successfull on blockchain, merchant receives the notifications

+    f.
+Notification history is also available to see the past transaction notifications

+    e.
+Seller can also send offers to their buyers by sending a notification from our frontend on merchant page and buyer on shop page receives those   notifications in real time

-- Web3.Storage for string images for EPNS notifications.
+- Web3.Storage for saving images for EPNS notifications.

+    a.
+Installed web3.storage sdk and initialised in AddOfferModal component

+    b.
+Image file is uploaded to using web3.storage and CID is used for sending that file url to EPNS notification

+    c.
+On shop page file url is extracted from EPNS notification and displayed

 - Worldcoin - Merchant Identity verification for fraud detection

+    a.
+Added worldcoin js sdk in worldcoin component

+    b.
+Worldcoin-widget is added in worldcoin component and sending request to backend for verification on simulator success event

+    c.
+On backend used worldcoin api to check the merchant authenticity and send the verfication status back to frontend

+    d.
+If the user is verified merchant will be able to complete the profile